Teemursu/teemursu.github.io/education.md

 # Courses I've Taken

-Here is a sample of some of my favorite courses that I feel are relevant to what I want to do in life.
+Here is a sample of some of my favorite courses that are also relevant.

 ### Language Technology
 [Command-line Course](https://courses.helsinki.fi/en/KIK-LG218/126710126), grade 4